folmert/webdev-gems/README.md

 list of website's JS and CSS assets in one click

 * **Stylish**
-attach custom stylesheets to chosen websites
+enables attaching custom stylesheets to chosen websites

 * **YALIG**
 Lorem Ipsum generator